mlanett/tpe-agent/README.md

 </dependencies>
 ```

-**Note**: The library is published to Maven Central, so no additional repository configuration is needed!
+Note: The library is published to Maven Central, so no additional repository configuration is needed!

 ### Usage